Test of lepton universality in beauty-quark decays

 The systematic uncertainty (see Methods) from the choice of signal and background mass-shape models in the fits is estimated by fitting pseudoexperiments with alternative models that still describe the data well.
 The effect on \RK is at the $1\%$ level.
 A comparable uncertainty arises from the limited size of the calibration samples, with negligible contributions from the calibration of the \Bu production kinematics and modelling of the selection and particle-identification efficiencies.
 Systematic uncertainties that affect the ratios of efficiencies influence the measured value of \RK and are taken into account using constraints on the efficiency values.
 Correlations between different categories of selected events and data-taking periods are taken into account in these constraints.
 The combined statistical and systematic uncertainty is then determined by scanning the profile-likelihood and the statistical contribution to the uncertainty is isolated by repeating the scan with the efficiencies fixed to their fitted values.

 The determination of the \rjpsi ratio requires control of the relative selection efficiencies for the resonant electron and muon modes, and does not therefore benefit from the cancellation of systematic effects in the double ratio used to measure \RK.
 Given the scale of the corrections required, comparison of \rjpsi with unity is a stringent cross check of the experimental procedure.
 In addition, if the simulation is correctly calibrated, the measured \rjpsi value will not depend on any variable.
-This ratio is therefore also computed as a function of different kinematic variables that are chosen to provide overlap with the spectra of the nonresonant decays.
-Although the range of \qsq differs between resonant and nonresonant decays, the efficiency depends on laboratory-frame variables such as the momenta of the final-state particles, or the opening angle between the two leptons, rather than directly on \qsq.
-A given set of values for the final-state particles' momenta and angles in the \Bp rest frame will result in a distribution of such values when transformed to the laboratory frame.
-As a result, there is significant overlap between the nonresonant and resonant samples in the relevant distributions, even if they are mutually exclusive as a function of \qsq.
+The \rjpsi ratio is therefore also computed as a function of different kinematic variables.
+Even though the nonresonant and resonant samples are mutually exclusive as a function of \qsq, there is significant overlap between them in the quantities on which the efficiency depends, such as the laboratory-frame momenta of the final-state particles, or the opening angle between the two leptons.
+This is because a given set of values for the final-state particles' momenta and angles in the \Bp rest frame will result in a distribution of such values when transformed to the laboratory frame.